Vidarious/Expired_Curator_2/resource/lib/form/doc/README.md

 $myForm = new Curator\Form\App('TestForm');
 ```

->*Note*: Curator Form uses sessions and must be started before creating the object.
+**Note**: Curator Form uses sessions which must be started before creating the object.

 **NOTICE:**
->This class is namespaced to Curator\Form for your convience.
-You will only need to worry about the namespace for the inital object creation.
+>This class is namespaced to Curator\Form for your convenience.
+You will only need to worry about the namespace for the initial object creation.

 #### Options